-As your pregnancy progresses, you become limited in your exercise possibilities, but getting consistent exercise is incredibly important for your and Baby’s wellbeing.
+As your pregnancy progresses, you may feel more limited in your exercise possibilities, but getting consistent exercise is incredibly important for you and Baby’s wellbeing.
 Exercise strengthens your heart to pump all that extra blood around and keep your body going strong.
 Exercise can also improve mood, help you sleep better, and strengthen your body for childbirth.

 What are the best exercises I can do?